Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 the key risks that are applicable to the Company and suggests measures to improve the areas based on the

 risk management report placed during its meeting.
-The comments/ suggestion as suggested by the Members of
+The comments/ suggestions/ advices by the Members of the

-the Committee are implemented and the action taken report for the same is placed at the subsequent meetings.
+Committee were implemented and the action taken report for the same is placed at the subsequent meetings.
+The

-The Committee is also responsible for the implementation, tracking and reporting of defined mitigation plans,
+Committee is also responsible for the implementation, tracking and reporting of defined mitigation plans, including

-In terms of the provisions of Regulation 34(2) of SEBI LODR Regulations as amended form time to time a report
+In terms of the provisions of Regulation 34(2) of SEBI LODR Regulations, as amended form time to time, a

 In terms of Section 135 of the Companies Act, 2013 read with the Companies (Corporate Social Responsibility